kjones200/MiniSmartController/README.md

 1. De-solder the power switch from the front panel PCBA.
-2. Solder the new switch (MHP2273)
+2. Solder the new switch (MHP2273).
+Use the switch mount as spacer to elevate the switch before soldering.
-3. Update firmware with 'minismartcontroller_vX.X_kit1b'
+3. [Update firmware](https://github.com/kjones200/minismartcontroller/tree/master/dist/HIDBootloader/bin) with 'minismartcontroller_vX.X_kit1b.hex'